-Today we are going to look at how to install Docker and Portainer on a Raspberry Pi.
+Today we are going to look at how to install Portainer on a Raspberry Pi.

 The steps below will utilize a fresh install of the Raspberry Pi OS.
 If you aren’t sure how to do that, I have instructions here.

-Instructions - Install Docker and Portainer on a Raspberry Pi
+How to Install Portainer on a Raspberry Pi

 1. Ensure that your Raspberry Pi is up to date by running the commands below.